Fulata Moyo: Career

-For the 2016–2017 academic year, Moyo was a visiting lecturer on Women's Studies and African Religions at Harvard Divinity School, where she developed an Ethic of Care to help religious communities respond to women who had survived sex trafficking.
+For the 2016–2017 academic year, Moyo was a visiting scholar and was also invited to be part of the visiting research fellows on Women's Studies and African Religions at Harvard Divinity School,she had to defer from the visiting research fellowship on grounds of health complications but as visiting scholar, she developed an Ethic of Care to help religious communities respond to women who had survived sex trafficking.
 She also worked with Elisabeth Schüssler Fiorenza on feminist hermeneutics.
 In 2018, she was appointed to an independent expert panel to review UNAIDS policies and processes for addressing and preventing harassment.

-In 2020, Moyo founded "Stream", a US registered NGO that supports and mentors survivors of sex trafficking.
+In 2020, Moyo founded "STREAM", a US registered NGO that supports and mentors survivors of sex trafficking, which in 2021 was registered in Malawi as Thimlela-STREAM to focus on prevention, protection and mitigation of human trafficking that focusses on the survivors.
+For prevention purposes, Thimlela-STREAM started with the empowerment of women through entrepreneurship baking bread for business in Chindindi and Ndonda communities in Mzimba District, northern Malawi.
+In Malawi, Mzimba is one of the hot spots of human trafficking that has also become a human trafficking corridor between East Africa and South Africa.